-Rule #2: Certifications
+Rule #2: Independent certifications

 One of the most important certifications a company can have is one that ensures third-party testing for good manufacturing practices.
 This way the company is being checked by someone, other than themselves.
 Any company can say they follow or are using GMPs, meaning they have implemented checks and balances for themselves based on the requirements of the FDA.